marca116/IFT6759/README.md

 ### Install pytorch
-Follow the download instructions on the official pytorch download page: https://pytorch.org/get-started/locally/ Note : Only used for the RAG part of the project.
+Follow the download instructions on the official pytorch download page: https://pytorch.org/get-started/locally/

+Note: Only used for the RAG part of the project.

 ### OpenAI